Dynamics of feedback Ising model: Discussion

 \section{Discussion}

-Taken together, our results show that making the pair interaction depend on the system’s own magnetization via linear feedback fundamentally reorders the mean-field phase portrait and the statistics of fluctuations.
-In contrast with Curie--Weiss—where increasing temperature always erodes bistability and local equilibrium fluctuations are Gaussian—the feedback model exhibits a unit-temperature transcritical point with algebraic relaxation, a re-entrant bistable window that persists up to a finite-temperature fold, and—under small positive field—a cusp so fixed-field slices can display one, two, or even three distinct critical temperatures.
-Within the wedge of bistability, a Maxwell curve separates the dominance regions; in the feedback case ($\gamma>0$) it rises to the cusp and yields a unique Maxwell temperature for each fixed field in a finite interval, with field increases favoring the upper-magnetization phase and temperature increases favoring the lower one.
-Near critical sets, a Fokker--Planck reduction of the master equation produces explicit non-Gaussian equilibrium families and barrier functionals that control rare inter-well transitions (exponential lifetimes in system size).
-Finally, at zero temperature and sufficiently strong feedback, a super-stable mixed phase appears and the full distribution collapses in finite time, providing an exactly solvable instance of finite-time adsorption in a mean-field spin system.
+Taken together, our results show that making the pairwise interaction of the IM depend on the system's own magnetization via a linear feedback function fundamentally reorders the mean-field phase diagram and the statistics of fluctuations.

+In contrast with the Curie-Weiss model, where increasing the temperature always erodes bistability, increasing the temperature can favor bistability in the FIM.
+This temperature-induced bistability endows the FIM with a unit-temperature transcritical bifurcation point at zero magnetic field.
+Moreover, at small positive magnetic fields, the phase diagram of the FIM exhibits a re-entrant bistable window with a cusp.
+Therefore, fixed-field slices can display one, two, or even three critical temperatures.
+Within the wedge of bistability, a Maxwell curve rises to the cusp and separates the dominance regions of the two phases.
+This yields a unique Maxwell temperature for each fixed field in a finite interval, with field increases favoring the upper-magnetization phase and temperature increases favoring the lower one.

+In both the Curie-Weiss model and the FIM, the FP equation describes the dynamics near an equilibrium.
+Near critical points, this effective description yields explicit families of non-Gaussian equilibrium distributions that relate to the normal forms of the associated steady-state bifurcations.
+Moreover, these distributions can predict barrier functions and transition rates for rare inter-well transitions with lifetimes exponential in system size.
+In these settings, the FIM offers more freedom than the Curie-Weiss model to control the directions of steady-state bifurcations due to temperature-induced bistability.

+We also note that the FIM exhibits a dynamical finite-size effect at zero temperature: for sufficiently strong feedback, a super-stable MP appears and an initial probability distribution collapses to a Dirac delta function in finite time.
+As shown in Ref.~\cite{ma2025mixed}, super-stability is absent in the Curie-Weiss model unless the coupling is antiferromagnetic.
+Thus, the FIM provides a minimal model of finite-time collapse of the probability distribution in an exactly solvable mean-field spin system.

+The feedback coupling in the FIM can be generalized to an arbitrary function $f(m)$.
+At zero temperature, one can infer a feedback function $f$ and thus construct a FIM for any bifurcation diagram representing a binary phase transformation \cite{ma2025mixed}.
+Thus, FIMs can predict the fate of such bifurcation diagrams at finite temperatures without additional information.
+A key question is how the function $f$ controls key features of the phase diagram at finite temperatures, including critical curves, cusps, and Maxwell curves.
+Practically, delayed feedback can also be relevant, which may yield oscillatory regimes.